MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 - When you’re done writing a step, be sure to click outside of the text box to activate autosave.

 #### Import your own custom 3D objects to add to the 3D parts list
-You can import your own 3D objects to add to the 3D parts list, and then assign parts to a step.
+You can import your own 3D objects to add to the **3D parts** list, and then assign parts to a step.

 To import your own 3D objects:
-1. Select the Import command in the upper-right corner of the Step card screen.
+1. Select the **Import** command in the upper-right corner of the Step card screen.
-2. Locate the 3D object you want to import, and then select Open.
+2. Locate the 3D object you want to import, and then select **Open**.

     ![Import custom 3D part)](media/import-3D-part.PNG "Import custom 3D part")